alexmartincolville/traffic-accidents/README.md

 `docker-compose up -d db`

+On the first invocation of `docker-compose up` the `data` volume will be created.
+The same volume will be reused on following invocations.
 Initialise the Python image with the Django website.
 This can also be detached, although we can then see the progress of the database tables being created and populated.

 `docker-compose up init`